jfpoilpret/fast-arduino-lib/README.md

 - Hardware UART support (for MCU that support it, ie not for ATtiny)
 - Software UART support (for all MCU)
 - "C++ like" Input/Output streams (used by UART implementations)
+- SPI master support (with WinBond flash memory as a first device example) on ATmega

 As of now, the following platforms are supported (and tested):

 - Arduino UNO
 - Arduino MEGA
-- Breadboard ATmega328 at 8MHz
+- Breadboard ATmega328 at 8MHz and 16MHz
 - Breadboard ATtiny84 at 8MHz

+I intend to later add support for:

+- Breadboard ATtiny85 at 8MHz
+- Arduino Leonardo

 Roadmap
 -------